Khuzistan (Sasanian province): History

+A Parthian-language fragment from the Manichaean Turpan documents about the death of Mani in the city of Bēlābād (Gundeshapur), in Sasanian Khuzistan (Parthian: Hūzhistān).

 Under the Parthians, Khuzistan was known as Elymais, a Parthian sub-kingdom, which in c.
 221 was defeated and conquered by the Persian prince Ardashir I, who would later overthrow the Parthians and establish the Sasanian Empire.
 Khuzistan is attested as a province in the Ka'ba-ye Zartosht inscription of the second Sasanian King of Kings (shahanshah) Shapur I. There it is mentioned right after Pars and Parthia, the country of the Sasanians and Parthians respectively, which demonstrates its importance.
 The prominent Zoroastrian priest Kartir likewise mentions the province in his inscription at Naqsh-e Rajab.
 In c.
 260, Shapur I founded the city of Gundeshapur (Middle Persian: Weh-Andiōk-Šābuhr), which was established in a village called Pilabad, situated between Susa and Shushtar.
 The city, constructed as a place to settle Roman prisoners of war, subsequently became a Sasanian royal summer residence and the capital of Khuzistan.
 Shapur I's son and successor, Hormizd I founded two cities in Khuzistan; Hormizd-Ardashir and Ram-Hormizd.
 During the reign of Bahram II, a high-priest (mowbed) revolted in Khuzistan and briefly occupied the province.

 Under Kavad I and his son and successor Khosrow I the empire was divided into four frontier regions (kust in Middle Persian), with a military commander (spahbed) in charge of each district.
 The frontier regions were known as xwarāsān (East), xwarārān (West), nēmrōz (South) and abāxtar (North).
 Khuzistan was along with Pars included in the southern quarter.
 Kirman and Sakastan were also sometimes included.
 Khuzistan was one of the first provinces to fall during the Muslim conquest of Iran; by 642 it was longer under Sasanian control.